Perfect Yorkshire Puds

 - 2tbsp sunflower oil

 This fool-proof recipe makes beautifully risen, crispy Yorkshires every time.
-The finishing touch to any roast dinner.
+The finishing touch to any roast dinner, we think you can enjoy a Yorkshire Pudding whatever the main event is!

 1 Preheat the oven to 230°C/fan 200°C/gas mark 8.
 Sift the flour into a large jug and add a pinch of salt.
 Make a well in the middle of the flour and break in the eggs.
 Pour in a little milk, and whisk the lot together to make a smooth batter.
 Mix in the rest of the milk until you have a smooth batter the consistency of single cream.
 Leave at room temperature for at least 15 minutes.